Anton87/getdata-031/README.md

 ### 1. Downloading and unzipping of the data

-The following code creates a directory named data, download the zipped data and then unzip the archive in the data dir.
+The following code creates a directory named data, downloads the zipped project data and then unzips the archive in the data dir.

 ```
 url = "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"